Sewers and wastewater

 Overflows and bypasses

-A wastewater treatment plant bypass occurs when flow exceeds capacity of the treatment plant.
-Untreated wastewater and storm water discharge directly into local waterways through an outlet to assist in preventing basement flooding.
-The wastewater treatment plant treats as much sewage as possible prior to any plant bypass by directing a portion of the flow to receive primary treatment but it bypasses secondary treatment.
+A wastewater treatment plant bypass occurs when the flow exceeds capacity of a treatment process within the treatment plant.
+During a bypass, partially treated wastewater and storm water may be discharged.
+The wastewater treatment plant fully treats as much sewage as possible prior to any bypass, and then provides partial treatment to everything else.

 Bypasses and overflows at wastewater treatment plants (WWTP) and pumping stations for 2024.
 Volumes are in cubic metres and durations are in hours.